jeffala/jeffala/README.md

 I am a independent IOS developer working on an IOS platform for professionals such as barbers, hair dressers and nail techs.
-If you are interested on this kind of work get in contact with me @ jeffalalg94@gmail.com
+If you are interested on this kind of work get in contact with me on twitter or e-mail.
 - 📫 How to reach me: jlicona.macaw@gmail.com